 So it’s an equal playing field after all.
 Companies in mature industries can be just as creative as startups, according to a new study conducted by professors from Boston University and Harvard Business School.
+So let’s take a look in what way Portrait Innovation changes as industries mature.

 In “How Does Innovative Activity Change as Industries Mature,” Boston’s Anita M. McGahan and Harvard’s Brian Silverman analyzed the patent applications of publicly traded U.S. companies from the early 1980s to the mid-1990s.

 They found innovation doesn’t decline with age.
-Using algorithms, the study identified an average of 75,000 to 100,000 patents per year per industry, which includes manufacturing, agriculture, transportation, retail, financial services, entertainment, and business services.
+Using algorithms, the study identified an average of 75,000 to 100,000 patents per year per industry, which includes manufacturing, agriculture, portrait making, transportation, retail, financial services, entertainment, and business services.
 This doesn’t change when you throw in “emerging industries.”

 “The results surprised us a great deal at first because conventional wisdom has us believing that new companies are more creative while older companies don’t have the incentive to be as innovative,” McGahan says.
 The study also found that industry leaders can be “displaced” no matter how many patents they hold.